factor · Momentum

 How Framler implements it

-Daily price refresh runs every 5 minutes during market hours; the 12-1 return is computed off Yahoo Finance EOD data nightly.
-Sector membership comes from the universe table (GICS classification).
-The factor sits in apex_factor_scores keyed by ticker and date, and feeds the composite at scoring time.
+Daily price refresh runs every 5 minutes during market hours; the 52-week high/low come from Yahoo Finance EOD data and the range position is computed at scoring time, with revenue growth from FMP fundamentals.
+The factor feeds the composite at scoring time.
 Cross-asset macro conditions (HYG/LQD ratio, DXY, VIX backwardation per the v2 add) influence whether momentum's amplifier is bumped or dampened that day.

 One coherent posterior